 They shall be brought with gladness and rejoicing, they shall enter into the king’s palace.

-In place of thy fathers are sons born to thee, whom thou shalt make princes over all the earth.
+In place of thy fathers sons are born to thee; thou shalt make them princes over all the earth.

-I will make thy name to be remembered from generation to generation; all peoples shall give praise to thee unto ages of ages, forever.
+I will remember thy name from generation to generation; all peoples shall praise thee unto ages of ages and forever.

 Psalm 45